 Barking is a natural form of communication for dogs, but understanding why they do it can help us better address their needs and concerns.
 It's their way of communicating with humans and other animals.
 Just like humans use words, dogs use barks to convey different messages.

+Alongside understanding their communication, it's also essential to consider their physical well-being, for which supplements like our Hip and Joint Chews for dogs can prove beneficial.
 These messages can range from excitement to fear, from seeking attention to signaling danger.
 Understanding the context of a dog's bark is key to deciphering what they're trying to communicate.

 Dog Barking - History